mikebridge/mikebridge.github.io/_posts/test/2017-04-28-getting-started-typescript-react.md

 > - Get a good understanding of TypeScript's [basic](https://www.typescriptlang.org/docs/handbook/basic-types.html) and [advanced](https://www.typescriptlang.org/docs/handbook/advanced-types.html) types.
 You'll need most of them for React + Redux

-I identified several risks with switching to TypeScript:
+I identified several risks when evaluating whether to make the jump to TypeScript:

 ## 1) Are the development tools be hard to set up and maintain?